Bazinga5/tic-tac-toe/designReport.md

 ----------------
 We choose to implement the a simple version of this game.
 A two player human vs. human game.
 As the game develops we thought that we could also implement a human vs. computer game but that feature is not included in this version.
 The design is simple and user friendly.

-//something about the web look and console look.
+The web look is a very simple grid where the players take turns pushing a slot on the grid and X or O appears.
+Players are welcomed with the text:

+<i>"Tic Tac Toe"</i>
+<i>"--Welcome to a simple game of Tic Tac Toe--" </i>

+When for example player x wins , the text <i>"x wins the game!"</i> and a restart button appears.
+Pushing the restart button refreshes the game and prints out a blank slate grid.

 Code guidelines
 ----------------

-KISS - keep it simple stupid
+*KISS - keep it simple stupid
-DRY - dont repeat yourself
+*DRY - dont repeat yourself
-SSR - single responsability rule
+*SSR - single responsability rule

 Brackest should be beside a function and then below the last line in the function.
 Space before and after each opareator.